Battle of Arausio: Battle

-The initial contact between the two forces occurred when a detached picketing group under the legate Marcus Aurelius Scaurus met an advance party of the Cimbri.
+The initial contact between the Romans and Cimbri occurred when a detached picketing group under the legate Marcus Aurelius Scaurus met an advance party of the Cimbri.
 The Roman force was completely overwhelmed and the legate was captured and brought before king Boiorix.
 Scaurus was not humbled by his capture and advised Boiorix to turn back before his people were destroyed by the Roman forces.
 The king of the Cimbri was indignant at this impudence and had Scaurus executed.